 “I have to admit that I found going back to study after so many years pretty hard.
 I struggled to get my head around everything and to learn how the system works.

 “The staff at Charles Sturt have been so supportive because you can always just knock on their door and ask for help.
 That has made a lot of difference to me – if I feel like I’m struggling and a teacher picks up on it, they come over to help me and are always willing to sit down and help me.
-I also have an Indigenous support worker who helped me to find a tutor, which has been amazing.”
+I also have an First Nations support worker who helped me to find a tutor, which has been amazing.”

-Scholarship confidence boost
+Scholarship success confidence boost

 A chance meeting between Sofoni and Heather Robinson, Head of Campus at Charles Sturt University in Orange, resulted in Sofoni applying for the Pharmacy Foundation Scholarship.